 When is a form enough?

 Sometimes “just a form” is the right answer.
 Before you go to town on making your form fun, consider the incentives.
 When building administration tools of any kind, the user wants to get their data into the system as quickly and cleanly as possible.
 This isn’t to say that the user experience isn’t important (see the UK’s Digital Service Standard) – simply that adding too much pizzaz might backfire.

 The amount of persuasion you need to apply to data gathering is inversely proportional to how much the user is obligated to participate in whatever it is you’re doing – and loosely positively proportional to the complexity of the form.
 Tax returns?
 Just give them the form.
 Survey about crisps?
 Bring your “A” game.
 Awareness campaigns and opinion surveys almost always fall into this low-importance/high-persuasion category.
-Here’s a graph that shows this, with the size of the bubble being how much persuasion you’re going to need to bring to your form:

 Forms are boring, especially unnecessarily long ones, because people lose interest if you ask them to read too much or ask them too many questions

 So follow these guidelines whenever you’re creating a new online form.